 - The backpack appeared mysteriously.
 This just doesn’t happen.
 If a backpack or anything is left unchecked in public in Central America, people will tamper with it and they will most likely take the money. $83 is a lot of money in Central America, especially to people in the rural areas of the country.

-- The items and bodily remains were found miles away from where they were suspected to have been, both upstream and downstream.
-If they were injured, they never would have made it that far, especially through the dense jungle.
-If they weren’t injured, why did any of this happen?
+- The items and bodily remains were found miles away from where they were suspected to have been, both upstream and downstream (different rivers supposedly meet).
+They never would have made it that far in the dense jungle if they were injured.
+And if they weren’t injured, why did any of this happen?

 - One set of bones had been bleached in some fashion.
 This could mean that someone tried to dispose of the bodies by using lime, a natural chemical that’s fairly easy to access, especially at farms.